2021 Munster abuse case: Initial engagement with social services

 Engagement with social services began in 2011, after two of the children, the girl and one of the boys, accompanied their mother to a neonatal appointment.
 Medics grew concerned for the children as they were dirty, overdressed for the hot weather, and, as was later discovered, were suffering from third-degree burns.
 A family support worker was assigned to the family during this period, but had died by the time of the trial.

 In 2014, a new social worker, who proved central to the case, moved to the area.
 She revealed to the trial that her previous colleagues had been concerned about the amount of "dirt, flies and nappies" in the house.
 At the time, there was only one case open on the family, pertaining to the eldest boy.
 The boy had run away from school, and after the principal of his school had followed him home, she was "so concerned at the state of the house"—which she described as "horrific"—that she immediately contacted Tusla (the organization responsible for child welfare and protection in Ireland).
 Several teachers had also contacted Tusla on multiple occasions, out of concern for the hygiene and well-being—both mental and physical—of the children.
-Members of An Garda Síochána had also contacted Tusla after finding the boy alone and soiled in a local park.
+Members of the Garda Síochána had also contacted Tusla after finding the boy alone and soiled in a local park.

 The social worker met with the boy's parents whom she described as being "filthy.
 Filthy dirty".
 She described them both as emanating a strong body odour, and that the mother's hair was matted to her head.
 This meeting alarmed the social worker to such an extent that she opened a professional assessment of all five of the couple's children, who at the time were aged between one and six years old.
 In December 2014, Tusla called a case conference, where a number of professionals such as teachers and medical practitioners assessed the needs of the children.
 By the end of the conference, the professionals were unanimous that the children were at risk of neglect.

 In January 2016, the father of the children admitted to the social worker that he gave his children—in particular, his daughter—melatonin medication in order to make them "settle" at night.
 At this point, the decision was made to remove the children from the parents' care.